Reviews You Can Rely On

 Questionable hanging attachments

-The Platypus GravityWorks is our favorite gravity-fed backpacking water filter.
-This model is fast, portable, and easy to use.
-It's effortless to set up, and we love its 4-liter potable water capacity for personal use or for a small group.
-The kit is equipped with two durable 4-liter bags (one “clean,” one "dirty") and a high-flow filter that is compatible with water bottles and hydration bladders.
-The bags can also convert to a solar shower or handwashing station to complete your base camp.
+The Platypus GravityWorks is our favorite gravity-fed backpacking water filter we tested.
+It is fast, portable, and easy to use.
+Setup is effortless, and our testers love its 4-liter potable water capacity for personal use or a small group.
+The kit comes equipped with two durable 4-liter bags (one “clean,” one "dirty") and a high-flow filter that is compatible with hydration bladders and water bottles.
+Additionally, the bags can convert to a solar shower or handwashing station to complete your base camp.
 We love that we can simply hang this filter up with dirty water, walk away, and enjoy filtered water within minutes effortlessly (no pumping, no squeezing, hardly any waiting).
-For its versatility and ability to make filtering water a breeze, we think its 11.5-ounce weight is worth carrying on most trips.
+Thanks to its versatility and ability to make filtering water a breeze, we think its 11.5-ounce weight is worth carrying on most trips.
+Though when ounces matter most, we'd opt for a lighter model like the Sawyer Squeeze mentioned above.

-This is a great filter, but it is important to note that it will not treat viruses.
-We also struggled a bit to close up the zip-top on the bags in cold weather.
-Though the hanging attachments don't quite seem as durable as other contenders, we never encountered any durability issues, even after several backcountry trips.
+Overall, this is a great filter, but potential buyers should be aware that it will not treat viruses.
+If that gives you cause for concern, you may be better off with a model like the MSR Guardian Purifier.
+Our testing team also struggled a bit to close up the zip-top on the bags in cold weather.
+Though the hanging attachments don't seem quite as durable as other models, we didn't encounter any durability issues during testing, even after several backcountry trips.
 Like any gravity system that uses an in-line filter, the flow rate will slow down when exposed to water containing high amounts of sediment and requires removal by flipping the filtration unit upside down.
-Yet, for a durable and easy-to-maintain gravity filter with a high flow rate, this is our favorite model to recommend to friends and readers alike.
+Yet, for a durable and easy-to-maintain gravity filter with a high flow rate, the Platypus GravityWorks is our favorite option to recommend to friends and readers alike.

 Read more: Platypus GravityWorks review